BenderScript/envoybigbook/workload-identity/README.md

 # Tutorial

-This example shows Envoy proxy using an external authorization server.

-This is example is based on the [rate limit example](https://github.com/jbarratt/envoy_ratelimit_example)
+This example demonstrates how to use Envoy P{roxy and Authz server to create a soft boundary around an application in order to create or provide workload identity.

 ## 1. Network Diagram